In this Blog Post

 I said I never wanted to get rich from it, and I still don't and maybe never will.
 But, is that attitude driving me to be a Plodder.
 I think so.

 Maybe I should be thinking I want to be rich and successful.
 Maybe that should be the vision I have.
 Maybe this will drive me to follow up on leads, look for new ideas, search for new business and all of the other things an amazing business delivers.

 OK, so being a millionaire isn't impossible, lots of people have proved that.
 I haven't had a bad upbringing or come from a very poor background like some of these inspirational stories.
 I never went without, but then again I never really asked for anything.
 I wasn't born with a silver spoon in my mouth and had the value of working hard to get what you want very much instilled into me.

 But, I guess we all need something to strive for.
 A goal, a vision a target.
 Maybe for a business owner comfortable isn't enough.

 Looking at the success stories, these guys all had visions, goals and targets.
-They all wanted to make a difference to their lives and it was the vision that they had they drove them to this.
+They all wanted to make a difference in their lives and it was the vision that they had that drove them to this.

 So, what about Plodders in organisations.
 How can we motivate them to want more?
 How can we motivate ourselves to want more?

-I certainly am not going to be a Plodder any more.
-I have new drive and determination and have some new ideas.
+I certainly am not going to be a Plodder anymore.
+I have a new drive and determination and have some new ideas.
 These ideas are very much in motion and will be posting about some key changes to the business that will be happening from the 1st of July.

 Maybe it won't work, but I need to have belief.
 I had the pleasure a few years ago of meeting, albeit for a very short period of time, Richard Branson.
 I remember asking him nervously what made him so successful.
-His reply was simple, if you have good idea, and truly believe its a good idea don't give up.
+His reply was simple - if you have a good idea, and truly believe it's a good idea don't give up.

-Thanks Duncan for your inspiration, and to all of the others who's words inspire me and many others.
+Thanks, Duncan for your inspiration, and to all of the others whose words inspire me and many others.